A1hana/Timing-the-world/README.md

 Global Market Monitor is a mini tool designed for financial practitioners, global teams, and cross-border business professionals.

-It allows users not only to observe real-time data but also to adjust the time in any specific timezone, instantly synchronizing all other clocks to the corresponding local time.
+It allows users not only to observe real-time data and info of exchanges but also to adjust the time in any specific timezone, instantly synchronizing all other clocks to the corresponding local time.
 This feature is crucial for scheduling cross-border meetings or analyzing historical market data across different exchanges.

 ✨ Key Features